James4Ever0/notes/self-learning schedules.md

 ## finance and quantatitive trading
 - [ ] design a basic algorithm and complete regression test on joinquant
+- [ ] design and complete one regression test offline

 ## artificial general intelligence